HarryWhitehorn/PaperClip/README.md

 ## Credit

-This software includes code that is based on or derived from inputimeout, a project by johejo available on GitHub.
+This software includes code that is based on or derived from `inputimeout`, a project by `johejo` available on [GitHub](https://github.com/johejo/inputimeout).
 The original code is licensed under the MIT License.
-Modifications have been made to the original code to prevent win_inputimeout from automatically appending a newline.
+Modifications have been made to the original code to prevent `win_inputimeout` from automatically appending a newline.

 ## Requirements